The Right Way To Smoke A Cigar

-There’s more to smoking cigars than meets the eye, including lots of ritual and a little bit of showmanship.
-The wrong move — inhale like you’re pulling a bong hit — and you’re going to look like a n00b in front of other dudes who are puffing away enjoying their Churchills (we’ll explain what that is in a second).
+There’s more to smoking cigars than meets the eye, including a few rituals and a little bit of showmanship.
+The wrong move — inhale like you’re pulling a bong hit — and you’re going to look like a noob in front of other dudes who are puffing away enjoying their Churchills (we’ll explain what that is in a second).

 While we can’t explain how to smoke a cigar without inviting the possibility of lung cancer or keeping the wretched stank off of your clothes or breath, we can offer tips like how to cut a cigar, how to choose one, and provide you with enough info to take part in a conversation about cigars, or fake your way through a cigar-smoking session when you’re celebrating or you’re too inebriated to turn one down.